Pittsburgh Child Custody Lawyers

 Parents often can agree on the best type of custody arrangement for their families.
 This spares them the stress and expense of a custody trial.

 In such cases, we help by formalizing the custody arrangement into a custody order that gives each party the right to enforce the agreement if future disputes arise.
-A parent who is found to be in contempt of a custody order may face harsh sanctions, including jail or a transfer of custody to the other parent.
+A parent who is found to be in contempt of a custody order may face harsh sanctions, including having to pay the other parent’s attorney fees or a transfer of custody to the other parent.

 To schedule an appointment with a child custody attorney, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.